alanng10/class-lang/Docue/Article/Plat/a.md

 Text modules layer on top of System in the arch.

+Storage modules layer on top of System in the arch.

 Type modules layer on top of System in the arch.

 Storey modules layer on top of System in the arch.